rhysperry111/LTE-Cell-Scanner/README.md

 Number of workitems for 6RB channel filter kernel can be specified by "--filter-workitem".
 Default value is 32.

-Number of workitems in the 1st NDrange dimension for PSS frequency-time correlation kernel can be specified by "--xcorr-workitem".
-(ATTENTION!!!
-Now it is omitted because #define FILTER_MCHN_SIMPLE_KERNEL in searcher.h.
-Turn the pre-define off to use "--xcorr-workitem")
+Number of workitems in the 1st NDrange dimension for PSS frequency-time correlation kernel can be specified by "--xcorr-workitem" (Now it is omitted because #define FILTER_MCHN_SIMPLE_KERNEL in searcher.h).
+Turn the pre-define off to use "--xcorr-workitem".
 Default value is 2.
 Number of workitems of PSS correlation'2nd-NDrange-dimension depends on PPM range (use "-p" to change it).

 Optimal number of workitems is platform-device dependent.
-Optimal values should be found according to your computer configuration.
+Optimal values should be decided according to your computer configuration.

-If you got -4(CL_MEM_OBJECT_ALLOCATION_FAILURE) or -5(CL_OUT_OF_RESOURCES) error in some OpenCL platform-device, try smaller PPM value to narrow frequency offset range.
+If you got -4(CL_MEM_OBJECT_ALLOCATION_FAILURE) or -5(CL_OUT_OF_RESOURCES) error on some OpenCL platform-device, try smaller PPM value to narrow frequency offset range.
 Because less range less OpenCL work-items needed.